This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Types of Binoculars Lens Coating

-A thin, one layer anti-reflective coating applied to one side of at least one or more lens surfaces.
+A thin, one-layer anti-reflective coating is applied to one side of at least one or more lens surfaces.

 One coating on both sides of the lenses and on the prism.

-Several coatings with different Refractive indices to cover a wider range of wavelength on one or more of the lens surfaces.
+Several coatings with different Refractive indices cover a wider range of wavelengths on one or more of the lens surfaces.

 Reflected in the price and typical for high-end optics are multiple coatings on all lens surfaces and prisms.
 Multiple layers with different refractive indices reduce reflections and refraction over the whole visible wavelength of the spectrum.

-A more complex kind of binoculars coating is phase coating the prims.
-In a roof prism, part of the light exits the glass polarised and with a slight phase shift.
-This is due to the optical construction of the prism and can reduce the brightness and the contrast of the projected image.
+When passing through a roof prism, the light does not come out as one, but part of the light exits the glass polarized and with a slight phase shift, the light becomes dispersed.
+This is due to the different wavelengths (energy content of the light) and the optical construction of the prism.
+This effect can reduce the brightness and the contrast of the projected image as well as cause color fringing.
 Phase coating the surface of the prism reduces this effect.

-Is it worth to spend on binoculars lens coating?
+Is it worth spending on binoculars lens coating?

-Antireflective coatings are indispensable to maximize light transmission binoculars, telescopes or microscopes.
-Coatings compensate for the reflection loss on a glass surface and reduce the refraction of the light beam in an optical system.
+Antireflective coatings are indispensable to maximize light transmission binoculars, telescopes, or microscopes.
+Coatings reduce the reflection loss on a glass surface and minimize the refraction of the light beam in an optical system to increase the brightness of the projected image.
+Without special coatings, optical instruments would be of little use.